Skip to Main Content

 - The author as copyright owner grants Swansea University a license to store a copy of their work and are free to publish the thesis elsewhere.

-- Electronic deposit in Cronfa complies with the UKRI open access policy for training grants and research data policies.
+- Electronic deposit in Cronfa complies with the UKRI open access policy for training grants and research data policies and Swansea University Academic Regulations.